mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 To avoid needlessly replacing datastream files, this command generates a checksum for the existing datastream content and for the content of the new file, and only replaces the old with the new content if the checksums differ.

-Datastream files are prepared in the same way as they are for ingestion, as described above. `islandora_remote_resource_batch_sync`.
-OBJ files are not updated, only TN, MODS, and other datastreams.
-In fact datastream files for new objects and for existing objects can be located in the same directory; `islandora_remote_resource_batch_preprocess` skips objects that already exsit, and `islandora_remote_resource_batch_sync` only updates existing objects.
+Datastream files should be prepared in the same way as they are for ingestion, as described above.
+OBJ files are not updated, only TN, MODS, and other datastreams, but the OBJ datastream file must be present as it is used to check the existence of the corresponding object.
+Datastream files for new objects and for existing objects can be located in the same directory; `islandora_remote_resource_batch_preprocess` skips objects that already exsit, and `islandora_remote_resource_batch_sync` only updates existing objects.

 ## Maintainer